Medabots/medarot1/README.md

 1. Head to the [Latest release](https://github.com/VariantXYZ/medarot1/releases/latest) page and grab the .ips file for your preferred version
 1. Use an IPS Patching Tool like [LunarIPS](https://www.romhacking.net/utilities/240/) to apply the IPS patch to your ROM

 The '+txt.N' versions indicates the version of the translation.

 # Reporting Bugs

-Feel free to create an issue here with at least a screenshot of your issue.
-A save is ideal, but it's not always readily available.
+Feel free to create an issue here with a save and/or screenshots of your issue.
+If that's not possible, steps to reproduce it will suffice.

 # Building

+If all you care about is playing the patch, then refer to the instructions at the top of this README.
+Otherwise, continue below for build instructions.

 ## Dependencies